oatsfx/Levante/README.md

 This project is built using the most recent version of Visual Studio Community 2019 using the C# (8.0) language on the .NET Core 3.1 framework.

 ## Basic Run Downs of Implementions:
-### Thrallway Logging
+### XP Logging
-- We make individual calls, per user, to the [Bungie API](https://github.com/Bungie-net/api) while they are in the Shattered Throne to log their XP gains.
+- We make individual calls, per user, to the [Bungie API](https://github.com/Bungie-net/api) while they are playing Destiny 2 to log their XP gains.
-- If their are no XP gains after the base refresh as well as a specific refresh about 20 seconds later, we will assume a wipe has occurred and remove their active logging.
+- If their are no XP gains after the base refresh three times in a row, we will assume the player is no longer playing Destiny 2.
 - After a user is taken out of active logging, we will save their stats into a JSON file which then will be used for leaderboard commands.

 ### Reset Tracking: